Constructive, respectful feedback conversation using SBI.

 “…you interrupted before the team finished presenting…”

-3️⃣ Impact — Describe the effect it had on people, process, or outcomes.
+3️⃣ Impact – Explain how it affected people or outcomes.

 “…and it made others hesitant to share their ideas.”